All administrators, staff, and faculty are a part of WCET’s organization-wide memberships and can participate in all

-WCETNews is used to distribute WCET’s popular Article Digest, job postings from WCET members, announcements and breaking news of general interest to our members, and more.
-These items are delivered straight to your inbox a few times a week.
+WCETNews is used to distribute WCET’s two member communications - the WCET Weekly Update, which contains our popular Article Digest, and the WCET Weekly Wrap Up, which includes job postings from WCET members, announcements, and breaking news of general interest to our members.
+These items are delivered straight to your inbox twice a week.

-Learn About Edtech on the WCET Frontiers Blog
+Learn about technology-enhanced and digital learning on the WCET Frontiers Blog

-Check out what your peers are saying about their experiences in edtech on topics ranging from accreditation and degree-completion to regulation and instructional design on WCET’s Frontiers Blog.
+Learn about your peers' experiences in technology-enhanced teaching and learning on topics ranging from accreditation and degree-completion to regulation and instructional design on WCET’s Frontiers Blog.
 New blogs are posted once or twice a week.
 Sign up for the Frontiers RSS feed to get the latest blogs right to your inbox.

 Be a guest author and contribute to the WCET Frontiers Blog

-WCET’s Frontiers Blog is always looking for new writers to tell firsthand experiences and lessons learned about edtech.
-Contact us at email@example.com if you have something interesting that you would like to write about and share with the WCET community, or if you would like to find out more.
+WCET’s Frontiers Blog is always looking for writers to tell firsthand experiences and lessons learned about technology-enhanced learning.
+Contact us at email@example.com if you have something interesting that you would like to write about and share with the WCET community.

 Get Involved with Our Initiatives

 WCET currently has three self-sustaining initiatives focused on policy, access, and student success.
 They each allow additional involvement from the WCET community to different degrees.

 WCET serves as the Backbone Organization for Every Learner Everywhere.
 Every Learner is currently funded by the Bill and Melinda Gates Foundation and is comprised of thirteen members leveraging a network-centric approach to strengthen digital learning in post-secondary institutions with a particular focus on improved outcomes for vulnerable populations.
-We’ll keep you informed through future WCET updates.
-We expect future opportunities for WCET members to be involved in this exciting work!
+We will keep you informed through future WCET updates.

 State Authorization Network (SAN)